 North Carolina Extension Master Gardener Volunteers are a crucial part of the North Carolina Cooperative Extension mission throughout North Carolina, partnering “with communities to deliver education and technology that enrich the lives, land, and economy of North Carolinians.”
 Under the auspices of the NC Cooperative Extension, the mission of the Extension Master Gardener Volunteer program is to learn about issues related to urban horticulture that are research-based, practical, and environmentally sound and to educate the community on these issues.

 One effective way to educate the community is through social media outlets.
 As Extension Master Gardener Volunteers (EMGVs) increasingly utilize social media to extend outreach, the need to establish continuity of the North Carolina Extension Master Gardener program’s brand in these outlets becomes more apparent.

 The foundation of a good social media strategy involves setting goals and objectives.
-Like any media strategy, this includes considering the target audience and how to reach them, identifying the desired objectives, and creating a plan to achieve those goals.1 The Extension Master Gardener Social Media Training site provides two resources on planning: a Social Media Strategy Worksheet from the University of Florida (UF/IFAS) and Social Media 10-Step Plan Template from the University of Nebraska-Lincoln.
+Like any media strategy, this includes considering the target audience and how to reach them, identifying the desired objectives, and creating a plan to achieve those goals.1 The Extension Master Gardener Social Media Training site provides two resources on planning: a Social Media Strategy Worksheet from the University of Florida (UF/IFAS) and National Extension Master Gardener Guidelines for Posting to Social Media Channels.

 The North Carolina EMGV program brand, when used by all county EMGVs in their interactions with the public they serve in print and on social media, becomes more immediately recognizable across the state.
 The logos of the products that we use and see in media often bring to mind the benefits or qualifications of that product.
 This same principle applies to the North Carolina Extension Master Gardener logo.
 For this reason, we have developed this EMGV social media policy.
 While the design focus will be on the logistics of setting up an EMGV Facebook presence, we will also cover best management practices that will translate to other social media platforms.

 With one logo, all EMGVs are united and recognizable as knowledgeable consultants who share valuable, unbiased, research-based information with the communities they serve.

 1 NC State Extension “Social Media Strategy and Best Practices,” Version 1.1, July 15, 2010, p.
 2.